 You see, holes were developing along the entire length of the pipe.
 Mostly where the vehicles drove in and out of the garage, the pavers made contact with the water pipe.

 Over the years, we have made all kinds of underground water line repairs.

 One of my personal favourites was back in November of 2016 when we replaced the entire length of pipe under a driveway without cutting concrete for Michael and his family in Worongary.

-In the present case, we were able to provide some information and options to Amy so she could make an informed decision that suited the plans for the future of her home.
+In the present case, we were able to provide some information and options to Amy to make an informed decision that suited the plans for the future of her home.

-To prevent unnecessary future callouts to repair the waterline, it was decided that the best option was to replace the entire waterline under the driveway.
+To prevent unnecessary future callouts from repairing the waterline, it was decided that the best option was to replace the entire waterline under the driveway.

 We would install the new waterline in a deeper dug trench, thereby removing the new water line from contact with the driveway pavers entirely.
 The trench would then be backfilled with material to prevent damage from rocks and foreign objects in the ground.

-Amy from Robina has the certainty that there will be no more underground water leaks requiring leak detection.
-Nor will there be any unnecessary costs for water line repairs and Amy also has the peace of mind that the work is backed by Gold Coast Plumbing Company’s Lifetime Workmanship Warranty.
+Amy from Robina is certain that there will be no more underground water leaks requiring leak detection.
+Nor will there be any unnecessary costs for water line repairs, and Amy also has the peace of mind that the work is backed by Gold Coast Plumbing Company’s Lifetime Workmanship Warranty.